Local mining company invests in the community’s most precious resource: Its youth

 Broadening Horizons

 Kinross accomplishes this through scholarships to trade schools, sponsorships of students by paying tuition, providing an allowance to buy tools, and paid three-month summer internships.
-At Bald Mountain, they offer the Maintenance Training Cooperative (MTC), which sponsors students in diesel, electrical systems, industrial millwright, instrumentation, and welding for a one-year program of school and on-the-job training.
+At Bald and Round Mountain, they offer the Maintenance Training Cooperative (MTC), which sponsors students in diesel, electrical systems, industrial millwright, instrumentation, and welding for a one-year program of school and on-the-job training.

 Statewide, Kinross also works with JAG Nevada (Jobs for Nevada Graduates) through the Workforce Pathways Program to assist high-school grads in getting skills training through apprenticeships, accreditation programs, or post-secondary education.